 Annual access for raft race - some very big and must have used the Chalet Site for access

-Historical reason for footpaths - to get from A to B. Who would use any path other than the Public Footpath.
+Historical reason for footpaths - to get from A to B. Who would use any path other than the CLAIMED PATH.
 Cannot be extinguished.